SrijonMaster1/sales-profit-maker/README.md

 Screenshot 1:

 2) User uploads the Sales data

 Example: https://www.analyticsvidhya.com/wp-content/uploads/2016/07/Vendor_Data.csv

 3) MainApp calls SalesProfitEstimator

    -- SalesProfitEstimator calculate the current profit based on existing sales data.
 It doesn't use any algorithm.

    -- Next it tries to estimate the price of each item through multiple iterations.

    -- The loop will stop when either estimated profit doesn't change or it has reached maximum iterations.

-   -- Within each iteration The Algorithm applies following Business Rules (modules/PriceCalculator.py)
+   -- Within each iteration The Algorithm applies following Business Rules to find proposed change in price (modules/PriceCalculator.py)

           -- decrese the price if incr_cvr and incr_sales already high (this is one approach - we can also try other way round)

           -- increase the price if incr_cvr and incr_sales are low (we can do the reverse and test if this this approach offers better result)

           -- decrease the price if price and units_sold are already high.

           -- increase the price if price and units_sold are already low.

-          -- ensure the new price always within the range 10% below base price and 20% above base price -- once the change in price is dertermined by PriceCalculator, then ProfitCalculator.py creates the profit by using following rules
+          -- ensure the new price always within the range 10% below base price and 20% above base price

+   -- once the change in price is dertermined by PriceCalculator, then ProfitCalculator.py creates the profit by using following rules

           -- price_change_multiplier = 1 + price_change_val (determined in previous step)

           -- adjusted_price = original_unit_price * price_change_multiplier

           -- if (price_reduction):

                  sales_incr_per_tx = incr_sales*abs(price_change_val)*10

                  customer_incr = incr_cvr*abs(price_change_val)*10

              else:

                  customer_incr = incr_cvr_default

           -- sales_multipler = 1 + sales_incr_per_tx

           -- transaction_multiplier = 1 + customer_incr

           -- adjusted_volume = original_units_sold * sales_multipler * transaction_multiplier

           -- calculate final profit using the adjusted_price and adjusted_volume

 6) Show Final Profit Summary and Report in UI